oxor-io/workshop_boilerplate/README.md

 # Circom Boilerplate

 Welcome to **Circom Boilerplate**, your go-to toolkit for simplifying the development process with Circom.
-This comprehensive boilerplate comes loaded with essential scripts, ensuring a hassle-free experience in setting up your environment, installing crucial dependencies, and automating the entire development workflow.
+This boilerplate comes loaded with scripts, ensuring a hassle-free experience in setting up your environment, installing dependencies, and automating the entire development workflow.

 ## Prerequisites